rddl-network/0x21e8/README.md

 It seems like there is a confusion around creating/issuing an asset and actually distributing it to users.
 The steps here resemble a one-time asset issuance rather than asset distribution (which is called asset re-issuance.
 Here is the official documentation : https://docs.blockstream.com/liquid/developer-guide/developer-guide-index.html#proof-of-issuance-blockstream-s-liquid-asset-registry.
 The trusted gateway should ask for a re-issuance of token and this service should do it.
 The hw should focus on generating an address (from a mnemonic), post the planetmint tx first get the id from this tx and send it along the issuance request to the service so the service can determine how much token will be issued.
-Maybe its not like this and the issued asset reprents a NFT on Liquid Network so for every create tx from planet mint there will be another asset issued on Liquid.
+Maybe its not like this and the issued asset represents a NFT on Liquid Network so for every create tx from planet mint there will be another asset issued on Liquid.